Exawind/nalu-wind/docs/source/theory/overset.rst

    TIOGA overset hole cutting for a rotated internal mesh configuration showing the field and fringe locations.

-Figure :numref:`tioga-overset-cyl` shows the resulting overset assembly for cylinder mesh and a background mesh with an intermediate refinement zone.
+Figure :numref:`tioga-cyl-nested` shows the resulting overset assembly for cylinder mesh and a background mesh with an intermediate refinement zone.
 The hole points (inside the cylinder) have been removed from the linear system for both the intermediate and background mesh.
 The magenta region shows the overlap